Visa policy of Syria: Israel-related entry restrictions

-Statistics
+Visitor statistics

 Before the outbreak of the Syrian civil war in 2011, Syria was one of the most popular tourist destinations in the Middle East.
 Tourism and the entry of foreigners into Syria in general began to develop especially since the late 1990s.
 Foreigners entered Syria not only to visit relatives or friends, but also for tourism, medical treatment and pilgrimage to Islamic and Christian sites, as well as for trade, as Syria became an important trading hub for the surrounding countries.
 Syria was popular especially for citizens of Turkey, Iran, almost all countries of the Arab world, Europe and South Asia, as well as for almost all countries of the Post-Soviet space as a budget travel option and a shopping point for merchants.